RychuP/LuckNGold/README.md

 Dungeon exploration game in early stages of development.
 I don't think this will be an overly serious RogueLike with lots of complexity.
 I am aiming for something easy to pick up and pleasant to play.
 There should be plenty of skeletons to smash and gold to collect.
 Time will tell what it will actually become.

 ## Game Controls:
-1. Arrow keys, numerical, wasd or vi = move
+- Arrow keys, numerical, wasd or vi = move
-2. G = pick up
+- G = pick up
+- F = interact
-3. 1 to 0 = use item
+- 1 to 0 = use item
-4. Shift + 1 to 0 = drop item
+- Shift + 1 to 0 = drop item
-5. F = interact
+- Ctrl + 1 to 0 = equip item
+- Tab = show character window

 ## Map Controls:
-1. C, Z = zoom in and out
+- C, Z = zoom in and out
-2. X = look around (turn pointer on and off)
+- X = look around (turn pointer on and off)
-3. F = show entity description (if available)
+- F = show entity description (if available)

 ## Debug Controls:
-1. Shift + Tilde = Debug console
+- Shift + Tilde = Debug console
-1. Ctrl + Tilde = Map layout (zoom out to sync views first)
+- Ctrl + Tilde = Map layout (zoom out to sync views first)

 ## Credits:
 [TheSadRogue.Integration](https://github.com/thesadrogue/TheSadRogue.Integration) game engine.<br>